 About Jeff Struthers

-I work to balance aesthetic appeal with science (artist vs geek).
-Mindful that subject and composition are paramount, I also realize the importance of being able to confidently twist cameras, lenses, and lights into whatever configuration needed to ultimately “render as visualized.”
-This is the long way of saying I like to take great photos and I like to use all the dials, buttons, and controls on the equipment (except the ones labeled “auto”) to make them.
+I am a professional freelance photographer dedicated to applying advanced technical aspects of capture, lighting, postproduction, and printing to compelling visual compositions (pictures).
+I work to balance aesthetic appeal with science (artist + geek).
+Mindful that subject and composition are paramount, I also realize the importance of confidently twisting cameras, lenses, and lights into whatever configuration is needed to ultimately “render as visualized.”
+This is the long way of saying I like photography, and I like to use all the dials, buttons, and controls on the equipment (except the ones labeled “auto” 🙂 to make photographs.